KentThylstrupAdel/HomeLab/docs/05-ci-cd.md

 * Workloads using privileged ports

 The `nginx-demo` Helm deployment was used as the first workload for remediation.
+The `httpbin` workload was subsequently hardened using the same approach.
+This included resource limits, restricted privileges, a read-only root filesystem with an explicit writable `/tmp` volume, and pinning the container image by digest rather than using the mutable `latest` tag.

 Security controls were introduced incrementally, including: